Ray LaMontagne: 2008–2009: Gossip in The Grain

 The song "You Are the Best Thing" was featured in the movie I Love You, Man and in the television series One Tree Hill.
 LaMontagne performed on Saturday Night Live in March 2009.
 The songs "Sarah" and "I Still Care For You" appeared on the television series House.
 His song "Let It Be Me" was featured on the television series Parenthood and was included on the Parenthood soundtrack in 2010.
-It was also used in an episode entitled "JJ" from the sixth season of Criminal Minds and in the seventh episode from season one of Fringe titled In Which We Meet Mr. Jones.
+It was also used in an episode titled "JJ" from the sixth season of Criminal Minds and in the seventh episode from season one of Fringe titled In Which We Meet Mr. Jones.

 2010–2011: God Willin' and the Creek Don't Rise

 LaMontagne's self-produced studio album, God Willin' & the Creek Don't Rise, was released in August 2010.
 In December 2010, LaMontagne received Grammy nominations and won the award for Best Contemporary Folk Album.

 In August 2010, he performed at a Nashville, Tennessee, charity event to raise money for victims of a local flood.
 The song, "Empty", appeared on an episode of Law & Order: Criminal Intent in 2010 and was heard during the film credits for the movie The Conspirator.
 It also appeared in Tony Kaye's film Detachment in 2011, released in the US in 2012.
 LaMontagne performed on the program Live from Abbey Road in October 2006.
 The New England native was featured on VH1 Storytellers in 2011.

 In 2011 LaMontagne sang a duet with Irish singer Lisa Hannigan, "O Sleep", which was featured on her Choice Music Award-nominated album Passenger.